 If fertilization does not occur degeneration of the corpus luteum is inevitable.
 Failing an increasing source of hCG from a successful implantation, the corpus luteum rapidly declines 9-11 days after ovulation.
 Its vascularity and lipid content wane, it begins to shrink and degenerate.
 Simultaneously, progesterone production decreases, precipitating menstrual bleeding by the shedding of the compact and spongy layers of the endometrium.
 The luteal phase of the cycle is thus regulated by the limited 14-day functional lifetime of the corpus luteum.
 The entire system then resets and a new cycle begins.

 Thank you people!
-I had told my buddie I would certainly note their well reviewed lawn services, http://bluegrasssodinstalled.ca in an upcoming article.
-So if you are hunting for a sod Installer in the Alberta sector, these people would be awesome.
+I had told my buddie I would certainly note their adept fitness equipment shops, http://physicalsuccess.com in an upcoming article.
+So if you are hunting for a boxing gear supplier in the FLORIDA sector, these people would be awesome.

-Lastly, I really must tell you the initial thought to this excellent piece was generously furnished through Wayne over at baraka shea butter.
-Certainly an exceptional shea butter suppliers.
+Lastly, I really must tell you the initial thought to this excellent piece was generously furnished through someone over at outland outfitting.
+Certainly an exceptional hunting outfitters.
 We invariably value a good pitch!